 It is important that guests with disabilities enter campus through the above designated gates.
 The general admission gates on 114th Street have stairs and considerable distance from the designated seating areas.
 The large crowds at Commencement will make movement on campus difficult.
 Additionally, there is no access across campus on Commencement Day.
 Movement from Broadway to Amsterdam Avenue may require traveling long distances around the campus perimeter.
 Therefore, we suggest you consider the location of these gates when planning your arrival to campus.

 There are two dedicated seating areas on campus during Commencement for guests with disabilities.
 Guests with disabilities do not need to alert the University in advance to reserve seating or to make other arrangements.
-No special tickets are required to enter designated seating areas; general admission tickets may be used.
+No special tickets are required to enter designated seating areas; general admission tickets should be used.
 The locations of the two seating areas are as follows:

-Walk near Kent Hall (with seating, wheelchair accessibility and sign-language interpretation).
+College walk near Kent Hall (with seating, wheelchair accessibility and sign-language interpretation).
 The best gate to use to gain access to this area is at 116th Street and Amsterdam Avenue.

 Tent adjacent to Hamilton Hall (with seating, wheelchair accessibility, sign-language interpretation and closed-caption video of the Commencement exercises).
 The best gate to use to gain access to this tent is at 116th Street and Amsterdam Avenue.